SaraSaif119/Sales-Dashboard/README.md

-worked on the Superstore Dataset and Analysis using Excel, and the steps were as follows:
+worked on Superstore Dataset and Analysis using Excel, and the steps were as follows:

 ▪️Data Preparation:
 - Set the Data Types for all columns (Dates, Numbers, Text).